Your guide to youthful-looking hands

 Because hands become dry and crack easily, apply a cream to them throughout the day.

 Look for hand creams that contain no petrolatum, mineral oil, or paraffin: These ingredients actually repel moisture.
 The best hand cream contains keratin, which can greatly improve the skin’s moisture content.
 Also look for coenzyme Q10, which can help repair sun-damaged skin.
-For extra moisturizing properties, check out hand creams that contain shea and cocoa
+For extra moisturizing properties, check out hand creams that contain shea and cocoa butter.

 2. Practice regular nail care

 Properly cared-for nails help to make your hands look younger and more appealing.
-Soak your hands once a week in soapy water for a few minutes before filing them and applying nail polish.
+Soak your hands once a week in soapy water for a few minutes before filling them and applying nail polish.
 “Style experts recommend steering away from fads like glitter, overly long nails, or square shapes,” HuffPost reports.
-Choose instead a nail color that compliments your skin tone, and you’re on your way to
+Choose instead a nail color that compliments your skin tone, and you’re on your way to better-looking hands.

 3. Wash in lukewarm water

 Let’s face it: Hands age rapidly mainly due to sun and water exposure.
 Washing your hands in excessively hot or cold water can dry them out and weather them.
-If you want to preserve your hands, you’ll want to wash them in room temperature water, and follow up with some hand cream
+If you want to preserve your hands, you’ll want to wash them in room temperature water, and follow up with some hand cream afterward.

-sunscreen or wear gloves outside
+4. Use sunscreen or wear gloves outside

 Make sure to apply an SPF lotion to your hands every day to protect against further sun damage.
 And if you’re doing gardening or washing the dishes, make sure to wear gloves, which will prevent your hands from becoming weathered.
 If you don’t have gloves, you can apply oil to your hands before doing any work that involves water to prevent them from becoming too dry.